Advanced Use Cases

 );

-Similar to the WebWorkerMLCEngine above, the ServiceWorkerMLCEngine is also a proxy and does not do any actual computation.
-Instead it sends all calls to the service worker thread to handle and receives the result back through messages.
+Similar to the WebWorkerMLCEngine above, the ServiceWorkerMLCEngine is also a proxy and does not perform any actual computation.
+Instead, it forwards all calls to the service worker thread and receives the result through messages.

 Chrome Extension

 WebLLM can be used in Chrome extensions to empower local LLM inference.
 You can find examples of building Chrome extension using WebLLM in examples/chrome-extension and examples/chrome-extension-webgpu-service-worker.
-The latter one leverages service worker, so the extension is persistent in the background.
+The latter leverages Service Worker, so the extension is persistent in the background.

-Additionally, we have a full Chrome extension project, WebLLM Assistant, which leverages WebLLM to provide personal web browsing copilot assistance experience.
-Free to to check it out and contribute if you are interested.
+Additionally, we have a full Chrome extension project, WebLLM Assistant, which leverages WebLLM to provide a personal web browsing copilot assistant experience.
+Feel free to check it out and contribute if you are interested.

 Using IndexedDB Cache